ladybirdweb/faveo-server-images/docs/installation/providers/community/ubuntu.md

 (or you can follow instruction on [getcomposer.org](https://getcomposer.org/download/) page)

+### e.
+Mysql
+The official Faveo installation uses Mysql as the database system and **this is the only official system we support**.
+While Laravel technically supports PostgreSQL and SQLite, we can't guarantee that it will work fine with Faveo as we've never tested it.
+Feel free to read [Laravel's documentation](https://laravel.com/docs/database#configuration) on that topic if you feel adventurous.

-**Mysql:** Install Mysql 5.7.
+Install Mysql 5.7.
 Note that this only installs the package, but does not setup Mysql.
 This is done later in the instructions:

 ```sh
 sudo apt update